DavidMStraub/inspiretools/README.md

 # INSPIRE tools

 This Python 3 package provides two scripts, `auxtobib` and `auxtoxml`, which take a LaTeX `.aux` file as input.
 `auxtobib` fetches the `bibtex` entries for all the articles cited in the document from [INSPIRE](http://inspirehep.net/). `auxtoxml` return an XML file containing the titles of the articles.

 ## Installation

-To install the package in your home directory, execute the following command in the package's root directory,
+To install the package in your home directory, run
 ```
-pip3 install . --user
+python3 -m pip install inspiretools --user
 ```

 ## Requirements

-The script was tested with Python 3.4.
+The script requires Python 3.4+.
 It uses `pyinspire`, see https://bitbucket.org/ihuston/pyinspire.

 ## Usage